-If the master workstation is running at the time you perform step 6 for each workstation, you should see it immediately connect after you change the settings and click OK.
+If the master workstation is running at the time you perform the last step for each workstation, you should see it immediately connect after you change the settings and click OK.
 You're done!

 If a connection error is shown, double-check your network settings and refer to the following sections, or contact us for support.
 If you are running a firewall, try disabling the firewall -- if connection is successful with the firewall disabled, you will need to determine how to enable the selected port for the firewall (consult the documentation for the firewall).
+Likewise, other security software may need to be disabled or configured to allow Campground Master to communication, such as Norton Antivirus (disable Internet Worm Protection), ZoneAlarm, McAffee, Windows XP's Security Center firewall, or various antivirus or anti-spyware software.